-- Established codes of conduct define expected standards of personal behaviour for both staff and Members. - The council has a set of values for its staff reflecting public expectations about the conduct and behaviour of individuals. - Effective arrangements are in place to ensure that high standards of conduct for elected members are firmly embedded within the culture. - Induction training is in place for both staff and newly elected members. - Arrangements are in place to ensure that members and employees of the council are not influenced by prejudice, bias or conflicts of interest in dealing with different stakeholders. - A register of interests is maintained for members and officers. - An up-to-date register of gifts and hospitality is maintained and is reviewed annually by the Monitoring Officer. - There is an effective Standards Committee. - Arrangements are in place for whistleblowing, to which all officers, members and all those contracting with the council have access.
-The policy is reviewed annually by the Audit Committee. - Arrangements are in place so that conflicts of interest on behalf of members and officers are avoided. - Effective, transparent and accessible arrangements are in place for dealing with complaints.
+- Established codes of conduct define expected standards of personal behaviour for both staff and Members. - The Council has a set of values for its staff reflecting public expectations about the conduct and behaviour of individuals. - The Council has a Member Code of Conduct in place that helps to achieve high standards of conduct for elected Members. - Induction training is in place for both staff and newly elected Members. - Arrangements are in place to ensure that Members and employees of the council are not influenced by prejudice, bias or conflicts of interest in dealing with different stakeholders. - A register of interests is maintained for Members and officers. - An up-to-date register of gifts and hospitality is maintained and is reviewed annually by the Monitoring Officer and the Audit Committee. - There is an efficient Standards Committee. - Arrangements are in place for whistleblowing, to which all officers, Members and all those contracting with the council have access.
+The policy is reviewed annually by the Audit Committee. - Arrangements are in place so that conflicts of interest on behalf of Members and officers are avoided. - Effective, transparent and accessible arrangements are in place for dealing with complaints.